MichaelaPolaskova/english-for-designers/voice&tone/index.md

 ## Tone

-1. Respektfull
+1. Respectfull
 2. Kind of funny
 4. Informal and friendly, but still a bit professional

-## STYLE
+## Style

 1. use emoticons - my favorit = :)
-2. Write the way I normally speak.
+2. Write the way I normally speak
-3. Write sentences short and clear, but not too short.
+3. Write sentences short and clear, but not too short
-4. make paragraphs.
-For easy orientation.
+4. Make paragraphs for easy orientation